binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 :::

-### Setup websocket connection
+### Setup

-next we'll create a websocket connection to `Dervi Websocket Server` like so:
+To create a websocket connection, we want to use the Deriv websocket URL with an `app_id`.
+You can create your own app_id within your [dashboard](/dashboard) or keep the default `1089` app_id for testing.
+Keep in mind that eventually, you should make your own app_id.
+Especially if you would like to monetize your application.

+To setup the connection, add the following code in your JavaScript file:

 ```js title="index.js"
 const app_id = 1089; // Replace with your app_id or leave as 1089 for testing.